 - a.
-Building lines are illustrated within the Site Constraints Diagram (Figure 4). - b.
-No structures may be built outside of building lines. - c.
+Building lines are illustrated within the site constraints diagram (Figure 3). - b.
+No structures may be built outside of building lines as set out within the Site Constraints Diagram (Figure 3). - c.
 Roof overhangs may extend up to 1.2m outside of the building lines.